dhbalaji/docusauras-dhbalaji-blog/docs/Toastmasters-club/leadership/meeting-roles.md

 **Closing:**

-> Let’s keep our speeches sharp and impactful by staying within time.
+Good [morning/afternoon/evening] everyone.
+Let’s keep our speeches sharp and impactful by staying within time.
 Over to you, [Toastmaster of the Day / Presiding Officer].

 ---

 ## Grammarian

-### Introduction
+### Role Introduction

 Good [morning/afternoon/evening] fellow Toastmasters and guests.
 As the Grammarian for today, my role is to help you sharpen your use of language.
 I will be listening for correct grammar, creative expressions, and ways we can improve our speech delivery.
 I will also note exceptional uses of language that make speeches more impactful.